Knowing who you are and where you come from is an essential part of identity and pride for Koorie people.

 As part of our work, we have built an extensive database of Koorie family trees and genealogy information.
 This confidential family tree database is a valuable tool, which our researchers use to assist Koorie clients searching for family, cultural and historical knowledge.
 We strive to ensure family trees are as accurate as possible.

-We have an “open door” policy and will do our best to assist you subject to our program guidelines.
+We will do our best to assist you subject to our program guidelines.
 If we are unable to take you on as a client, we will provide you with search advice and referrals.

 Our Koorie Family History Service was established in 2001 from recommendations of the National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from their Families presented in the 1997 Bringing Them Home report.
 The Service was created specifically to assist members of the Stolen Generations and their families to access family history records and cultural information.
 Our first priority is therefore to help Stolen Generations clients and their families.